Sneha22SP/Azure_Capstone/README.md

 I have choosen Logistic Regression because it is a binary classification algorithm in which dependent variable is binary i,e 1(True,Sucess),0(False,Failure).
 Goal is to find the best fitting model for independent and dependent variable in the relationship.
 Independent variable can be continous or binary, also called as logit regression, used in machine learning,deals with probability to measure the relation between dependent and independent variables.

+RandomParameter Sampling is used to randomly select a value for each hyperparameter, which can be a mix of discrete and continuous values.Here in code we need to search for parameter like "_C" and " _max_iter

 ```
 param_sampling = RandomParameterSampling(
     {